jeeberhardt/reweight/README.md

 * -i/--interval: interval we take dV (Default: 1)
 * -o/--output: name of the output file (Default: weights.dat)

 2 .
 Now, reweighting time !
-For that you will need a 2D coordinate file (coordinate reactions) and a weight file with all the dV.
+For that you will need at least a 2D coordinate file (coordinate reactions, obtained by using your favorite reduction method like SPE (right ?))(columns: X Y) and a weight file with all the dV extracted from NAMD output (or from elsewhere like AMBER) (columns: timestep dV).
 ```bash
 python reweight.py -c coordinate_2d.txt -w weights.dat -m maclaurin
 ```